Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Minority Population - This is the census tract's total

-population minus white alone population based on the 2000 Census.
+population minus white alone population based on the 2010 SF1.

-were lived in by the owner of the unit.
-This number was determined by the 2000
+that were lived in by the owner of the unit.
+This number was determined by the 2010 ACS.

 1- to 4-Family Units - This is the number of housing units that

 hold less than 5 families.
-Condominiums, townhouses, and single-family homes
+Condominiums, townhouses, single-family homes, mobile

-are included in this number.
-Apartment buildings are not included in this
+homes, boats, RVs, and vans are included in this number.
+Apartment buildings are not included

-number.
-The number was determined by the 2000 Census.
+in this number.
+The number was determined by the 2010 ACS.

 Census Income Information